-There are very few artists who transcend their own discography in the way that Car Seat Headrest do.
+There are few artists who transcend their own discography in the way that Car Seat Headrest do.

 The band have come to encompass more than a series of chords, more even than their confessional lyrics or press acclaim.
 Over the past ten years or so, we have watched frontman Will Toledo grow; with each of Car Seat‘s LPs offering a candid insight into another snapshot of personal development.
 It almost seems surreal to think that, with so little to offer the mainstream market – and such a stubborn desire to remain just a hair away from accessibility – Car Seat Headrest have inadvertently achieved such recognition.
 From solo bedroom project, to US festival mainstays.